vzubarieva/Vendor-and--order-tracker.Solution/README.md

 ## Description

-MVC application that helps track the vendors that purchase some items from some store and the orders belonging to those vendors.It can create a new vendor to represent the cafe or another organization and add new orders.
+MVC application that helps track the vendors that purchase some items from some store and the orders belonging to those vendors.
+It can create a new vendor to represent the cafe or another organization and add new orders.

 ## Technologies Used